mvolkmann/blog/src/rust.md

 unless ownership is transferred to another scope, when that scope ends the data can be safely freed because no other scope can possibly be using the data.

+**Zero-Cost Abstractions:**

+Rust strives for zero-cost abstractions characterized by this quote from Bjarne Stroustrup, the creator of C++:
+"What you don't use, you don't pay for.
+And further: What you do use, you couldn't hand code any better."
+Rust supports many abstractions that make code more clear, but are optimized by the compiler so there is little to no impact on performance or the amount of machine code that is generated.
+One example is the use of generic functions that are compiled to separate versions for each concrete type used with them which eliminates the need for runtime dynamic dispatch.

+**Control over number sizes:**

+One way to achieve performance in computationally intensive tasks is to store collections of numbers in contiguous memory for fast access and control the number of bytes used by each number.
+Rust supports a wide variety of number types for integer and floating point values of specific sizes.

 **WebAssembly:**